|®||In Defense of 70s and 80s Japanese Bike Charging Systems|

-The second issue is more complex, and to me the more important one.
-In this day when all but ultrasport bikes have low rev limits and wonderfully broad powerbands, vintage Honda SOHC Four owners I believe have forgot how 70s motorcycles, and Hondas in particular, were designed.
-You just don't properly ride SOHC Honda fours at 4,000 rpm and less.
+The second factor is more understandable.
+But, well, humorous.
+It's rpm.
+In this day when all but ultrasport bikes have surprisingly low rev limits and wonderfully broad powerbands, vintage Honda SOHC Four owners I believe have overlooked something very important and very basic.
+Simply this: 1970s Japanese fours are revvers.
+You just don't properly ride SOHC Honda fours at 2,000 rpm.
 Why would you?
-They don't make any power down there, they don't feel right sound right go right.
+They don't make any power down there, for one thing.
+They don't feel right, sound right, go right.
 I just don't get this, but it has to be the major part of the answer as to why forum members "dis" the charging systems on these bikes.

-Another thing I don't get is this fixation so many on forums have of vintage Honda fours not charging at idle.
+And that brings up another mystery, the forums' fixation on vintage Honda fours not charging at idle.
+Huh?!
 So what?
 They never did, even new, and neither did any modular style excited field charging system equipped bike.
 What exactly is the point?
 The only reason cars, whose alternators are also excited field type, charge at idle, is their alternators are "pullied up", that is, their rubber belt drive ratio is multiplied upward for greater ouput.
-70s Hondas don't have this advantage, their charging systems being made a part of the engine.
+Our 70s Hondas don't have this advantage, their charging systems being made a part of the engine.
 Their electromagnet charging systems therefore don't exceed an equilibrium point until 1700 rpm (average spec and the target; my 500 is at 1300).
 Again, so?
-I am at a loss as to why forum folks insist their systems should charge at idle.
+I am at a loss as to why forums insist these systems should charge at idle.
 How often do you operate a bike at idle?
-And even if you do sit at tollway booths or in traffic some, that's not going to kill your battery unless you have a fault im either your battery or your charging system.
+And even if you do sit at tollway booths or in traffic a bit, that's not going to kill your battery unless you have a fault im either your battery or your charging system.
 I just can't understand why folks don't realize no one even gave this a thought until the emergence of user forums.